uwinkler/hookland/packages/tiny-state/README.md

 # Tiny State

-Tiny State is a simple and vey tiny state management library for React.
+_Tiny State_ is a simple, convenient, atom like, and vey tiny state management library for React.

 Usage: